Professor Mark Dodgson

 Research: I research innovation strategy and policy.
 My recent research addresses how innovation is changing with an especial interest in digital technologies, project-based organizations, science-business collaboration, the behaviours of highly successful entrepreneurs, and innovation and philanthropy.

 Business: My advice on innovation is regularly sought in business in Australia and the UK.
 I was a founding director of The Think Play Do Group (2005 – 2013) which undertook advisory projects for, amongst others, IBM, Microsoft, Shell, BP, World Intellectual Property Organisation, and Sainsbury’s.
-I have been on Nestlé Australia’s Board of Directors, and a member of Thiess plc’s Advisory Board.
-I am currently on the Board of Advisors of ecoLegacy.
+I have been on Nestlé Australia’s Board of Directors, and a member of the Advisory Boards of Thiess plc and ecoLegacy.
+I am currently a Director of Playfulwork Ltd.